-Yes, it is supported.
+Yes, Percona Toolkit is supported.
 However, we recommend that you use online DDL.

 - Is gh-ost supported?

-Yes, it is supported.
+Yes, gh-ost is supported.
 However, we recommend that you use online DDL.

-- What are the billing items for a PolarDB cluster?
+- What are the billable items of a PolarDB cluster?

-The billing items include the storage space, compute nodes, data backup feature (with a free quota), and SQL Explorer feature (optional).
+The billable items include the storage space, compute nodes, data backup feature (with a free quota), and SQL Explorer feature (optional).
 For more information, see Billable items.

 - Which files are stored in the storage space that incurs fees?

 The storage space that incurs fees stores database table files, index files, undo log files, redo log files, binary log files, slowlog files, and a few system files.
-For more information, see Billable items.
+For more information, see Storage pricing.

 - How do I use storage plans of PolarDB?